excid-io/did-self/README.md

 }
 ```

+The DID document may include an arbitrary number of verification methods and relationships.
+The public key(s) used as verification methods do not have to be the same as the
+DID identifier, although using the same key is allowed.

 ### Read
 The Read operation should output the DID document,
-the corresponding `proof`.
+the corresponding `document proof`.
 The DID document should be then validated using the process
 described in [DID document validation](#did-document-validation)

 ### Update
-With the update operation, the DID document and the `proof` are replaced
+With the update operation, the DID document is replaced
-with new ones
+with a new one.
+A new `document proof` is also generated.

 ### Deactivate
 Since there is no registry the deactivate method is not supported.
 Nevertheless,